lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 Instead, I have been seeing, for decades, excellent papers marred by silly, empty claims about constructive reasoning.
 They are typically

 * Trivial (e.g. the subject matter concerns discrete, finite objects)
-* Irrelevant (the theorem being proved is negative and therefore free of constructive content)
+* Irrelevant (proving a negative statement about simple, finite objects, completely free of constructive content)
 * Nonsensical (e.g. applying constructive methods to classical analysis)

 Related work might be criticised simply because it is not constructive.